The Record

 Three scopes, all self-serve from your /account page:

 Reset your customisations.
-Permanently and immediately deletes your letter customisation choices (writing style, structure, length, recipient, exclusions) and your additional context.
-Your assessment responses, profile, and account remain.
+Deletes your letter customisation choices (writing style, structure, length, recipient, exclusions) and your additional context.
+They disappear from your account immediately.
+Your assessment answers, profile, and account remain.

 Delete your account.
 A self-serve action gated by typing your account email as confirmation.
-Removes everything immediately and permanently: profile, responses (including any that were in the 30-day reset window — no recovery survives account deletion), preferences, generation history, feedback, the email itself.
-Your sign-in record is deleted.
-There is nothing left to associate with you.
+Removes everything — profile, answers, preferences, generation history, feedback, the email itself, and your sign-in record.
+There is nothing left in the live service to associate with you.

 Anonymous-by-design intent